2023/24 Boys Coaches -Under Construction

 Philosophy – “Better the person, better the ball with trusting, respectful, and learning culture”

-Coach Kuni serves as the U18’s indoor boys volleyball coach on his fourth season.
+Coach Kuni serves as the U18’s indoor boys volleyball coach on his fifth season.
 Originally from Molokai Hawaii, coach Kuni was raised in a volleyball centered family.
 USAV CAP Level III coach, NCCP Level II coach.
 He started his coaching career as an assistant coach for Outrigger Canoe club Team Maka’ala U19 jr men from 1989 to 1993.
 Kenai Central High School in 1997 and at the same time was awarded the head coach for FIVB U19 team for Team Alaska where he held three consecutive gold medals followed by three silver medals and one bronze medal in the Arctic Winter Games.
 The FIVB coach experience has allowed Coach Kuni the opportunity to learn more styles of volleyball from Russia, Canada, Europe, and United States.
 Coach Kuni second passion is developing firefighters and Rescuers.
 He has been a Fire Fighter since 1990 and has held the position of Emergency Response Chief for 15 years.
 He models both of his passions to develop and enhance men to be better people, high performance teammates, servant leaders, and assist “KoKua” their communities.

 Coach Kuni and his family have now planted roots in Post Falls Idaho and have found a great volleyball family with KoKua.
 His mission is to assist with growing the sport of boys’ volleyball with the same family values that guided him of Trust, Respect, Accountability, and “Kuleana Ko Kakou” (All of our Responsibility).